Sahajdeep7988/Database_mini/help.md

 - Provides data persistence through file storage
 - Implements a command-line interface
 - Includes data type validation and constraint enforcement
+- Supports logical operators (AND, OR) in WHERE conditions
 - Works on both Windows and Unix-based systems

 This guide will help you understand how the codebase works, what C++ concepts are used, and how you could implement a similar system yourself.